mattn/memo/README.md

 |[cho](https://github.com/mattn/cho)   |selectcmd = "cho"|
 |[fzf](https://github.com/junegunn/fzf)|selectcmd = "fzf"|

-## Extend With Custom Commands
+## Extend With Plugin Commands

 You can extend memo with custom commands.
-Place an executable file with a name like `memo-foo` in your $PATH, memo can use it as a subcommand: `memo foo`.
+Place an executable file in your `pluginsdir`, memo can use it as a subcommand.
+For example, If you place `foo` file in your `pluginsdir`, you can run it by `memo foo`.

 ## License